Roulianos/jdilla-drumkit-js/README.md

 # DILLA'S DRUMKIT JS
-## A Jdilla's drumkit project in native JS.
+## A DrumKit project in native JS.

 An Jdilla's inspired DrumKit